aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     __TODO__

-    ### Validation (you’re beautiful)
+    ### Client-side validation

-    Things are feeling a bit nicer now but the elephant in the room (hi, George!) is that we’re not performing any validation whatsoever yet.
+    Things are feeling a bit nicer now but the elephant in the room (hi, George!) is that we’re not performing any input validation.
 Someone could easily submit a message with no nickname and no message text and we would dutifully fan it out to the other people in the room who would most likely be quite confused.

+    Try it out for yourself using [the live example](#first-chat-window), above.

     Let’s fix that by adding a `validateForm()` function we can call to ensure that the form is valid.
 If it’s not valid, we will disable the _Send_ button:

     ```js
+    // Is the passed object a valid string?
+    function isValidString(s) {
+      return Boolean(s)                // Isn’t null, undefined, '', or 0
+        && typeof s === 'string'       // and is the correct type
+        && s.replace(/\s/g, '') !== '' // and is not just whitespace.
+    }

     // Disables the submit button if the form isn’t valid.
     function validateForm () {
-      const nicknameIsValid = element('#nickname').value !== ''
+      const nicknameIsValid = isValidString(element('#nickname').value)
-      const messageIsValid = element('#message').value !== ''
+      const messageIsValid = isValidString(element('#message').value)
       const formIsValid = nicknameIsValid && messageIsValid

       element('#submit-button').disabled = !formIsValid